AzFoxxo/SEBIS/docs/sebis-assembly-specification.md

 # SEBIS Assembly Specification

 This document describes Standard SEBIS Assembly version `1.0.0`.
 It does not include any non-standard additions or implementation specific details.
-See also [Instruction Set](instruction-set.md)
+See also [Instruction Set](instruction-set.md).
+The file extension for SEBIS Assembly is .asebis (Assembly SEBIS).

 ## Comments
 SEBIS assembly has support comments at the start of a line using the `;` (semi-colon) to denote one or post code comments e.g. `NOP ; comment`.